abhaykumarPS/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/single_node_deployment.md

 layout: "learningpathall"
 ---

-##  Deploy single instance of PostgreSQL
+##  Deploy a single instance of PostgreSQL

 ## Before you begin
 Any computer which has the required tools installed can be used for this section.